 Preventive medication can be given orally, applied topically, or administered through collar-like products.

-- A Regular veterinary examination can help detect parasites early and even avoid parasites infection in dogs.
+- A Regular veterinary examination can help detect parasites early and even avoid parasite infection in dogs.

 - good grooming can prevent fleas and ticks.